-Because the entries will be read blind, it is important that entrants follow the procedures listed here:
+Because the entries will be read blind, it is imperative that entrants follow the procedures listed here:

-To submit an essay, send an email to email@example.com.
-Include the author’s name, postal address, email address, phone number and ND graduation year.
+For a submission, send an email to email@example.com.
+Include the author’s contact information: name, postal address, email address, phone number and ND graduation year.
 Make sure to include the title of the submission in this email.

-Attach the word document of the entry to this email.
+Attach the actual manuscript of the entry to this email.
 The manuscript should include the title of the essay but no author identifying information.

 Second-place winner(s) will receive $250.
-The winning essay(s) also will be published in Notre Dame Magazine in 2016.
+The winning essay(s) will be published in Notre Dame Magazine in 2017.

-Should the judges decide to award one or more honorable mentions, the winner(s) will receive $50 and publication at magazine.nd.edu.
+Should the judges decide to award one or more honorable mentions, the winner(s) will receive $50 and publication in magazine.nd.edu.

 Published essays are subject to editing.

-Winners’ names will appear in magazine.nd.edu, and winners will be notified via email.
+Winners’ names will appear in the winter 2016-17 print and online issues of Notre Dame Magazine, and winners will be notified via email.

 The judges’ decisions are final.